modelscope/ReMe/doc/quick_start.md

 ## 📝 Your First ExperienceMaker Script

+Here's how to get started!

-Here, load_dotenv is used to load environment variables from the .env file, or you can manually export them to the environment.
+- The `load_dotenv()` function loads environment variables from your `.env` file, or you can manually export them.
-`base_url` is the address of the ExperienceMaker service mentioned above, and workspace_id is the name of the current workspace for storing experiences.
-Experiences in different workspace_ids are not shared or accessible across workspaces.
+- The `base_url` points to your ExperienceMaker service.
+- The `workspace_id` serves as your experience storage namespace.
+Experiences in different workspaces remain completely isolated and cannot access each other.

 ### Call Summarizer Examples
 ```python